slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"If someone is trying to convince you it’s not a pyramid scheme, it’s a pyramid scheme."
 -- Kevin Kelly*

+> *"I don’t buy property because I think the value is going to go up.
+I buy property because I can make the value go up."
+-- realestatetrent@x*

+> *"The stock market is the only market where things go on sale and all the customers run out of the store."
+-- cullenroche@x*